Mimi-Vinaiphat/portfolio/final_project_1_mimi.md

 https://data.cityofnewyork.us/Health/NYC-Dog-Licensing-Dataset/nu7n-tubp

 2. New York City zipcode list and map
-New York Vity has many zipcodes that could be mapped into 5 big borough: Manhattan, Bronx, Queens, Brooklyn, and Staten Island.
+New York City has many zipcodes that could be mapped into 5 big borough: Manhattan, Bronx, Queens, Brooklyn, and Staten Island.
 Howover in order to map the zipcode provided in the dog licensing dataset with area, we need another set of information.
 From this website (https://bklyndesigns.com/new-york-city-zip-code/) All zipcodes are not only map with borough, they also map within each neighborhood such as East Harlem, Upper West Side, Lower Manhattan etc.